“THE WHAT THE HELL APPROACH TO JOB SEARCH”® Plus a 40-min recording on “How to Build a Target Company List”

 — “Great presentation and a good planning tool for the job search.”

-Marty Gilbert is the Founder and CEO of NSENG, the largest job search networking organization in the Chicago area with over 9,000 members and 10 individuals landing new jobs each week.
-He brings a wealth of job search coaching experience and has helped over 2,500 middle and senior level professionals to land new jobs.
+Marty Gilbert is the Founder and CEO of NSENG, the largest job search networking organization in the Chicago area with over 9,500 members and 10 individuals landing new jobs each week.
+He brings a wealth of job search coaching experience and has helped over 2,500 job seekers to land new jobs.
 Marty’s unique and trademarked “marketing” approach to job search is all about positioning, branding, networking, engaging and communicating your value proposition to targeted decision-makers.
 He has held executive level marketing, sales and general management roles in Motorola and several middle market firms across a breadth of industries.
 He also served as Chief Operating Officer for STATS Inc, the sports data and analytics firm that was the genesis for the book and movie, Moneyball, starring Brad Pitt.
 Marty’s career spans over 20 years of international experience and five years of overseas expatriate assignments that included a position working in Tokyo for Dentsu Inc (the world’s largest advertising agency), where his award-winning writing regularly appeared in Time, Newsweek and Business Week magazines.
-Marty is also a frequent job search speaker at large university alumni groups including Harvard, Yale, Howard, Loyola, Univ of Chicago, Michigan, Indiana, Kansas, Miami (OH) and several others.
+Marty is also a frequent job search speaker at large university alumni groups including Harvard, Yale, Cornell, Howard, Loyola, Univ of Chicago, Michigan, Kansas, Miami (OH) and several others.
 You can also view Marty’s coaching recommendations and learn more about his background at www.linkedin.com/in/martygilbert.

 Terms & Conditions

 All NSENG workshops, presentation materials and content are proprietary and confidential to NSENG.
 An important part of your purchase obligation is that you understand that you may not share the presentation content with anyone else.
 Anyone who attempts to violate these requirements can and will be prosecuted.
 By purchasing this webinar experience, you are agreeing to the terms and conditions outlined above.
-This workshop is being recorded.
+This workshop will be recorded.